The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Initial planning and boring work commenced in 1920.
-The plans were, however, shelved due to the Great Depression of 1929 and then again due to the outbreak of World War II.
+The plans were, however, shelved due to the Great Depression of 1929 and then again due to the outbreak of the Second World War.

-In the post war period, the metro plans could not be carried forward due to political uncertainty.
+In the post war period, metro plans could not be carried forward due to political uncertainty.

 The project was reconsidered in 1955 but was approved much later in 1984 due to lack of funds, poor planning and bureaucracy.

-Warsaw Metro Line 2 will be a 19km-long route with 19 stations running in the east-west direction.
+Warsaw Metro Line 2 is a 31km-long route with 19 stations running in the east-west direction.
 It will start from Chrzanów station and end at Rembielińska.
 It will have intermediate stations at Lazurowa, Powstańców Śląskich, Człuchowska, Wolska, Bema, Płocka, Daszyńskiego Traffic Circle, ONZ Traffic Circle, Marszałkowska, Nowy Świat, PowiŚle, Praga Centrum, Dworzec Wileński, Szwedzka, Targówek, Zacisze and Kondratowicza.

-Stage 1 involves construction of a 6km-long underground railway tunnel from Rondo Daszynskiego in the city centre to Dworzec Wilenski in the north-eastern suburbs beneath the Vistula River.
+Stage one involved construction of a 6km-long underground railway tunnel from Rondo Daszynskiego in the city centre to Dworzec Wilenski in the north-eastern suburbs beneath the Vistula River.
 It will have stations at Daszyńskiego Traffic Circle, ONZ Traffic Circle, Marszałkowska, Nowy Świat, PowiŚle, Praga Centrum and Dworzec Wileński.

 The project was originally planned to commence in 2009 and be complete by 2012.
-It was delayed due to a legal battle between Asaldi and other bidders.
-Asaldi was accused of presenting a misleading tender as it had quoted $70m less than the rest.
-The project was, however, allowed to commence after the city's district court rejected the claim in November 2009.
+It was delayed due to a legal battle between Astaldi and other bidders.
+Astaldi was accused of presenting a misleading tender as it had quoted $70m less than the rest.
+The project was, however, allowed to commence after the city’s district court rejected the claim in November 2009.

-The project will use three boring machines to drill the subway tunnel.
-The Daszyńskiego Traffic Circle will be located before the traffic circle at the intersection of Towarowa and Prosta streets.
-The tunnel will be constructed in the centre along the Prosta and Świętokrzyska Street to the next station at Marszałkowska.
+The project used three boring machines to drill the subway tunnel.
+The Daszyńskiego Traffic Circle is located before the traffic circle at the intersection of Towarowa and Prosta streets.
+The tunnel was constructed in the centre along the Prosta and Świętokrzyska Street to the next station at Marszałkowska.

-It will head towards the eastern side of Vitsula River and pass under the Świętokrzyski Bridge towards Praga North.
+It heads towards the eastern side of Vitsula River and pass under the Świętokrzyski Bridge towards Praga North.

-The tunnel will then be drilled in the north direction along Targowa Street to the station at Dworzec Wilenski.
+The tunnel was then drilled in the north direction along Targowa Street to the station at Dworzec Wilenski.

-The stations on Metro Line 1 were constructed using the cut-and-cover method.
-The distance between each station is 1,000m.
+Stations on Metro Line 1 were constructed using the cut-and-cover method.
+The distance between each station is 1km.

 The platforms are 120m in length.
 The tracks are a standard gauge of 1,435mm with a concrete surface.